Help with long leaseholders housing questions including service charges and acquiring the freehold interest.

-On 21 December 2017, following a consultation exercise, the Government announced plans to tackle the growing problem of newly built houses being sold as leasehold rather than freehold, and to limit ground rents on newly created lease agreements.
-Leasehold reform was included in the Law Commission’s 13th Programme of Law Reform – this work includes identifying way to make buying a freehold or extending a lease “easier, faster, fairer and cheaper.”
+On 21 December 2017 the Government announced plans to tackle the growing problem of newly built houses sold as leasehold rather than freehold, and to limit ground rents on new lease agreements.
+Leasehold reform was included in the Law Commission’s 13th Programme of Law Reform with the aim of finding ways to make buying a freehold or extending a lease “easier, faster, fairer and cheaper.”

 The Law Commission’s work